codesynthesis-com/odb/libodb-pgsql/README.md

 This package contains the PostgreSQL ODB runtime library.
 Applications that include code generated for the PostgreSQL database will need to link this library.

+This runtime library in turn depends on `libpq`, PostgreSQL client library.